 1. LG G6

 Well, no surprises here.
-The LG G6 announced at the MWC 2017 is the best smartphone ver from Samsung.
-With an edge-to-edge rounded display and a screen to body ratio of approximately 78.6% screen-to-body ratio, the LG flagship directly takes on LG.
+The LG G6 announced at the MWC 2017 is the best smartphone ever from LG.
+With an edge-to-edge rounded display and a screen to body ratio of approximately 78.6%, the LG flagship directly takes on S8.
 While it lacks the curved display of the S8, it has its similarities, like the display has a 18:9 ratio, just like the Galaxy S8.
 However, unlike the Galaxy S8 which has a single 12 MP camera, the LG G6 packs dual 13 MP cameras made by Sony.
 One of them is a standard camera which shoots at 71-degrees, while the other one is a super wide angle lens, which shoots at 125-degrees.

 The LG G6 packs a slightly bigger battery at 3300 mAh, but lacks the Snapdragon 835, which powers the Galaxy S8.
 Instead, LG has opted to use last year’s flagship-grade Snapdragon 821 processor, which might be a deal breaker for some.